 Mokumanamana is situated at Ke Alanui Polohiwa a Kāne, otherwise known as the Tropic of Cancer.
 This island of immense mana was a central location and unique focal point in the archipelago that provided an axis between the worlds of the spirits of the dead (Pō) and the living (Ao).
-According to Hawaiian tradition, the world of that one's soul will travel westward on its journey into the afterlife.
+According to Hawaiian tradition, the world of the living is bound by the area within which the sun will travel and that one's soul will travel westward on its journey into the afterlife.
 The Kumulipo reveals the initial intersection of these two realms, with life emerging from primordial darkness into light.
 The first two mortals, La'ila'i, the woman, and Ki'i, the man, gave birth to and established the senior lineage of Hawai'i.
 Two akua, Kāne and Kanaloa, emerged into the light following the two mortals.
 Together they represent the dichotomy of the two worlds - one for the spirits of the dead, and the other for the living.